wpsharks/comet-cache-kb/questions/6-error-404-when-running-pro-updater.md

 ---
-title: Why am I getting a 404 error when running the Pro Updater?
+title: Why am I getting a 404 or 403 error when running the Pro Updater?
 categories: questions
 tags: plugin-updater
 author: raamdev
 github-issue: https://github.com/websharks/zencache-kb/issues/6
 ---

-**Question:** When I try to update ZenCache Pro, I am forwarded to a page that says "No Such Page Found".
+**Question:** When I try to update ZenCache Pro, I am forwarded to a page that says "No Such Page Found" or "Permission Denied".
 ZenCache Pro will not update from automatic Plugin Updater.
 The only way I'm able to update is to download the update, remove the old plugin, and re-install.
 What is the problem with the Plugin Updater?

-**Answer:** If you're getting a 404 error when attempting to run the ZenCache Pro Updater, you most likely have software on your server blocking the request to the ZenCache update server.
+**Answer:** If you're getting a 404 or 403 error when attempting to run the ZenCache Pro Updater, you most likely have software on your server blocking the request to the ZenCache update server.
 The most common culprit is Apache's ModSecurity module.

 Please contact your web host with the following request, which should disable the particular ModSecurity rule that often causes issues with the ZenCache Pro Updater: